rebeclem/Meni_fecal/flexbar.md

 You will need to put the adapter sequences that you used when library prepping your samples into a fasta file.
 Save adapter sequences for paired-end as `refs/adapters_PE.fa.`

-#### You can get an adapters file from trimmomatic for Nextera XT by navigating to where trimmomatic is located (`module show trimmomatic`) and then finding the file called (NexteraPE-PE.fa).
+* You can get an adapters file from trimmomatic for Nextera XT by navigating to where trimmomatic is located `module show trimmomatic` and then finding the file called [NexteraPE-PE.fa](NexteraPE-PE.fa).

 <br />